confluence/python-textbok/python_notes/Errors_and_Exceptions.rst

 * using the wrong variable name
 * indenting a block to the wrong level
-* using integer division instead of floating point division
+* using integer division instead of floating-point division
 * getting operator precedence wrong
 * making a mistake in a boolean expression
 * off-by-one, and other numerical errors